rhayes777/PyAutoFit/docs/overview/multi_datasets.rst

     analysis.n_cores = 1

-To fit the multiple datasets via a non-linear search we use this analysis using the usual **PyAutoFit** API:
+To fit the multiple datasets via a non-linear search we use this analysis:

 .. code-block:: python